Chrisqd1/pymoku/doc/oscilloscope.rst

 Example Usage
 -------------

 For an in-depth walkthrough on using the pymoku Oscilloscope Instrument, see the `pymoku Oscilloscope tutorial <https://liquidinstruments.atlassian.net/wiki/display/MCS/The+Oscilloscope>`_.
-For the following example code and a wide range of other pymoku demo scripts, see the `pymoku example repository <https://anaconda.org/liquidinstruments/pymoku-examples/files>`_.
+The following example code and a wide range of other pymoku demo scripts can be found at the `pymoku Github repository <https://github.com/liquidinstruments/pymoku>`_.

 .. literalinclude:: ../examples/oscilloscope_basic.py
 	:language: python